Paul Elvstrøm: Innovation

-Elvstrøm was noted as a developer of sails and sailing equipment.
+Elvstrøm was noted as a developer of sails and sailing equipment, and later founded Elvstrøm sails.
 One of his most successful innovations was a new type of self-bailer.
 The new features were a wedge shaped venturi that closes automatically if the boat grounds or hits an obstruction, and a flap that acts as a non return valve to minimise water coming in if the boat is stationary or moving too slowly for the device to work.
 Previous automatic bailers would be damaged or destroyed if they met an obstruction, and would let considerable amounts of water in if the boat was moving too slowly.

 The Elvstrøm self-bailer is still in production under the Andersen brand and has been widely copied; it is still found on Olympic boats, and other grand prix boats at the leading edge of the sport.
 In 2016, Dan Ibsen, the executive director of the Royal Danish Yacht Club said, “Today the Elvstrøm Bailer is still the only functional bailer on Olympic dinghies and boats around the world.”

 Other innovations include the Elvstrøm Lifejacket, which was the first specifically designed and produced for active sailors.

 He also popularised the kicking strap, or boom vang (US).
 This may take the form of a block and tackle linking a low point on the mast (or an equivalent point on the hull) and the boom close to the mast, which allows the boom to be let out when reaching or running without lifting.
 This controls the twist of the mainsail from its foot to its head, increasing the sail's power and the boat's speed and controlability.
 Elvstrøm did not advertise his new invention, leaving his competitors mystified at his superior boat-speed.
 Investigation of his dinghy revealed nothing as he used to remove the kicking strap before coming ashore.

 Among the innovative concepts he brought to sailboat racing was the concept of gates instead of a single windward or leeward mark in large regattas.
 The leeward gate on a windward-leeward course is commonly used.
 The windward gate is less often used due to the difficulties in managing right-of-way around the right gate, the subtleties of which are understood mostly by match racers.
 He has also been instrumental in developing several international yacht racing rules.